Codealicious/Java_GUI_Scheduler/README.md

 clicking tabs of the same name, by default the Customer table is displayed.<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;The Add and Update buttons in the bottom right-hand corner launch forms that allow a user to add or update either<br>
 a customer or appointment based on the currently selected tab and table being displayed.
 If the currently displayed<br>
-table has an item selected the appropriated update form is launched, otherwise the appropriate add form is launched.
+table has an item selected the appropriated update form is launched, otherwise the appropriate add form is launched.<br>
 The Delete button deletes a record based on the currently selected tab and whether or not there is an item selected<br>
 in the currently visible table.<br><br>
-&nbsp;&nbsp;&nbsp;&nbsp;The Appoinments table view has additional functionality.
-Located below the Appointments tab and above the table<br>
+&nbsp;&nbsp;&nbsp;&nbsp;The Appointments table view has additional functionality.
+Located below the Appointment table is a group of<br>
-records is a group of toggle selections.
-The records in the Appointments table can be filtered by all appointments, <br>
+toggle selections.
+The records in the Appointments table can be filtered by all appointments, those for the <br>
-those for the current week, or those for the current month.<br><br>
+current week, or those for the current month.<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;Above the table views on the left-hand side is a reports button.
 Clicking this button launchs a window with three<br>
 buttons.
 The Employee Schedule button launches a window where contacts at the company can be selected from<br>
 a drop-down list; A schedule is displayed for the selected contact.
 The Customer Schedule button launches a <br>